SciBorgs/SciGuides/projects/intro-to-programming/Java101.md

 Now it's time to update your git repository with the changes you just made!

 First off, open Terminal or PowerShell (in VSCode if you'd prefer).
+Navigate to your project directory (if you're in `java101`, do `cd ..`).

 Then, type the following in:
 ```